 This paper concerns the development and application of the Lagrangian function which is the difference between kinetic energy and potential energy of the system.
 Here irrotational, incompressible, inviscid fluid in finite water depth is considered.
-Then Lagrangian function is expanded under the assumption that the dispersion μ and the nonlinearity ε satisfied $\varepsilon = O(\mu^2)$.
-Here the Lagrangian function is generalised up to $O(\mu^8)$.
-The elevation of the free surface should be expanded to μ^4 order to get the Lagrangian function is in μ^8 order.
-Here our attention is focused on the problem to solve using Hamilton's Principle for water wave evolution and then we show wave crest and trough will be flattened at larger time.
+Our attention is to focus on the problem to solve water wave evolution with Lagrangian function which is obtained from Hamilton's Principle.
+Then Lagrangian function is expanded under the assumption that the dispersion $\mu$ and the nonlinearity $\varepsilon$ satisfied $\varepsilon = O(\mu^2)$ .
+Here the Lagrangian function is generalised up to $O(\mu^8)$ .
+The elevation of the free surface should be expanded to $\mu^4$ order to get the Lagrangian function is in that the generalized wavevelocity decreases with the large value of time and at very large time, a wave crest and trough will be diminished.